-This brings us back to the substantivalism versus relationalism debate (Earman, 1989; Pooley, 2013); and indeed I see little difference between general and special relativity in this context.
-The difference between the former and the latter is merely the one between Theorems \ref{CBG} and \ref{FTH}, respectively, which are good starting points for this debate.
-Whatever differences there are seem technical rather than conceptual to me, like the underlying difference between the field equations $R_{\mu\nu}=0$ and $R_{\rh\sg\mu\nu}=0$.
+Summarizing: in the substantivalism versus relationalism debate (Earman, 1989; Pooley, 2013) I see general relativity and special relativity as qualitatively similar.
+Whatever differences there are seem technical rather than conceptual, just reflecting the underlying difference between the field equations $R_{\mu\nu}=0$ and $R_{\rh\sg\mu\nu}=0$.